-2. Your ID card printing needs change.
+2. Your ID card printing needs to change.

 If your badging program's needs are not satisfied by your current equipment, the money you may save in the short term by "making it work" may cost you in the long term.
 Reputable ID card manufacturers have done a great job producing products to fit the needs of their end users.
-Everyone's needs may be different, but 9.99 times out 10 there is a right product for you.
+Everyone's needs may be different, but 9.99 times out of 10 there is the right product for you.
 Some examples of your printing needs changing:

 - You were previously printing with single-sided capabilities, and now you need dual-sided capabilities.

-- The design of your template changes, and now you need high definition over the edge printing.
+- The design of your template changes, and now you need high-definition over-the-edge printing.

 - You need to encode un-programmed smart cards.